WorldMaker/butterfloat/docs/suspense.md

 but if you had other bindings that depended on that `wrappedVanilla` component you may not that empty `bindEffect` at all.

+### `Static` attachment

+As a final bypass and alternative to `innerHTML` JSX attributes, you can use the `<Static element={staticDomElement} />` pseudo-component.
+Static does no lifetime handling and provides no teardown lifecycle events.
+The DOM elements attached this way _should be_ truly static (no event handlers, as a big for instance).

+`Static` can be considered an escape hatch for things such as SVG and MathML and vanilla JS template systems that populate their own DOM elements.

 ## Completion versus Removal

 In Butterfloat, when a binding completes it signals completion for